 Morhard R, Mueller JL, Tang Q, Nief C, Chelales E, Lam CT, et al. Understanding Factors Governing Distribution Volume of Ethyl Cellulose-Ethanol to Optimize Ablative Therapy in the Liver.
 Ieee Transactions on Bio Medical Engineering.
 2020 Aug;67(8):2337–48.

 Asiedu MN, Skerrett E, Sapiro G, Ramanujam N. Combining multiple contrasts for improving machine learning-based classification of cervical cancers with a low-cost point-of-care Pocket colposcope.
-In: Proceedings of the Annual International Conference of the Ieee Engineering in Medicine and Biology Society, Embs.
+In: Annual International Conference of the Ieee Engineering in Medicine and Biology Society Ieee Engineering in Medicine and Biology Society Annual International Conference.
 2020. p.
 1148–51.